learning-zone/javascript-basics/notes/javascript.md

 #### Q. When to use reduce(), map(), foreach() and filter() in JavaScript?
 1. **forEach()**
 <code>forEach()</code> takes a callback function and run that callback function on each element of array one by one.

+Basically forEach works as a traditional for loop looping over the array and providing array elements to do operations on them.
 ```javascript
 var sample = [1, 2, 3];